-ECM TOTAL COST ENERGY COST SAVINGS SIMPLE PAYBACK
+ЕСМ TOTAL COST ENERGY COST SAVINGS SIMPLE PAYBACK

 1.

 2.

 3.

 TOTALS

 - 2. Measures Not Evaluated: Include a discussion of measures not evaluated in detail and the explanation of why a detailed analysis was not performed. - 3.
 Baselines: Provide a summary of all utility bills, consumption baselines and how they were established, and end use reconciliation with respect to the baselines including a discussion of any unusual characteristics and findings. - 4.
 ECM Summaries: Provide detailed descriptions for each ECM including analysis method, supporting calculations (may be submitted in appendices), results, proposed equipment and implementation issues.
 Provide a financial analysis for each proposed ECM (See Section F). - 5.
 Cost and Savings Estimates: Conclusions, observations and caveats regarding cost and savings estimates. - 6.
-Appendices: Provide thorough appendices which document the data relied upon to prepare the analysis and how that data was collected.

-Submission of the Report
+Appendices: Provide thorough appendices which document the data relied upon to prepare the analysis and how that data was collected. - I. Submission of the Report

-The Report shall be completed within days (120 days is recommended) of the date of execution of this Energy Audit Agreement.
-The cost for the completed Energy Audit and Report will be .
+The Report shall be completed within \\\\\ days (120 days is recommended) of the date of execution of this Energy Audit Agreement.
+The cost for the completed Energy Audit and Report will be \\\\\.

-ARTICLE 2: GUARANTEED ENERGY SAVINGS (GES) CONTRACT
+ARTICLE 2: ENERGY SERVICES AGREEMENT (ESA)

-The Parties intend to negotiate a GES contract under which the Company shall design, install and implement energy conservation measures which the Parties have agreed to and provide certain training, maintenance and monitoring services.
-However, nothing in this Agreement should be construed as an obligation on any of the Parties to execute such a GES contract.
-The terms and provisions of such a GES contract shall be set forth in a separate agreement.
+The Parties intend to negotiate an ESA under which the Company shall design, install and implement energy conservation measures which the Parties have agreed to and provide certain training, maintenance and monitoring services.
+However, nothing in this Agreement should be construed as an obligation on any of the Parties to execute such an ESA.
+The terms and provisions of such an ESA shall be set forth in a separate agreement.